AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     <!--Additionally, the **[!UICONTROL Render email]** button allows you to preview the email using mutiple devices or mail providers.
 Learn on how to preview email rendering
     -->

-1. To send test versions of your email, click the **[!UICONTROL Test]** button then choose the mode you want to use.
+1. To send proofs, click the **[!UICONTROL Send proofs]** button then choose the mode you want to use.

-    In this example, use the **[!UICONTROL Substitute from main target]** mode, which sends test versions to specific email addresses while impersonating some of the profiles targeted by the email.
+    In this example, use the **[!UICONTROL Substitute from main target]** mode, which sends proofs to specific email addresses while impersonating some of the profiles targeted by the email.

     ![](assets/proof-mode.png){zoomable="yes"}

-1. Click **[!UICONTROL Add address]** and specify the email address(es) which receive the test versions.
+1. Click **[!UICONTROL Add address]** and specify the email address(es) which receive the proofs.

     For each email address, select the profile to impersonate.
 You can also let Adobe Campaign select a random profile from the target.

     ![](assets/proof-test-profile.png){zoomable="yes"}

-1. Click **[!UICONTROL Send test email]** and confirm the sending.
+1. Click **[!UICONTROL Send proof]** and confirm the sending.

-    Test versions are sent to the specified email addresses using the selected profile with the **[Proof x]** prefix.
+    Proofs are sent to the specified email addresses using the selected profile with the **[Proof x]** prefix.

     ![](assets/proof-sent.png){zoomable="yes"}

-    You can check the status of the sending and access the sent test emails at any time by clicking the **[!UICONTROL View test email log]** button in the simulate content screen.
+    You can check the status of the sending and access the sent proofs  at any time by clicking the **[!UICONTROL View proofs]** button in the simulate content screen.

 ## Send and monitor the email {#prepare-send}